Fahad – The man behind blockbusters

 Tell us about your childhood: where did you grow up and how did you develop your interest in acting?

-In Pakistan, most teachers don’t butter those students who have a passion for acting.
+In Pakistan, most teachers don’t support those students who have a passion for acting.
 They don’t let those students couch their feelings rather make fun of them.

 Once my teacher spoke gruffly with me regarding my acting skills and after that day I left my university and began my career as an actor.
 I don’t encourage this act but I don’t regret it either.